Behavioral Biases and Nonadditive Dynamics in Risk Taking: An Experimental Investigation: Contrast among prospects with different dynamics

-If we replace the word ``win'' for ``lose'' in the options $l_1$ and $l_2$, then we have the following options that result in the wealth decreasing: \begin{enumerate}[label= ] \item $l_3$ = to lose $Mp$ (at the next moment); \item $l_4$ = to lose $M$ (at the next moment) with probability $p$. \end{enumerate}
+Similarly, risky losses can also be defined.
+If we replace the word ``win'' for ``lose'' in the options $A$ and $B$, then we have the following gambles that result in the wealth decreasing: \begin{enumerate}[label= ] \item $A)$ to lose $Mp$; \item $B)$ to lose $M$ with probability $p$. \end{enumerate} In this case, the weighted average by the probabilities is $-Mp$ in both options.

-Now consider the hypothesis $\Theta_4$ = ``to lose $M$'' for an individual named Bob.
-If $l_4$ is repeated until Bob loses $M$, then this gamble becomes similar to